TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 With `auto`, our binding was creating new `char` and `TrieNode*` copies.
 (Hence, the extra 16 bytes.)
 With `const auto&`, we take a constant reference.

 - Constant: meaning we only *read* the value.
 No modifications.
+This fixes the second issue.
 - Reference: meaning we *refer* (point) to the original objects instead of copying them.
+This fixes the first issue.

-This is good practice for readability and performance (imagine copying a 64-byte struct each iteration 🤮).
+Using const-refs is good practice for maintainability and performance (imagine copying a 64-byte struct each iteration 🤮).

 ### On For-Range Loops